-You will be taken to the recovery area where you will be able to rest.
-Your heart rate, oxygen levels and blood pressure will be monitored and when the recovery nurse feels you are ready you will be able to get dressed.
+You will be taken to a recovery area where your heart rate, oxygen levels and blood pressure will be monitored.
+Before you leave the department, the nurse or doctor will explain the findings and if any medication or further tests are required.